AugurProject/augur/README.md

 ## Contributing

 We think Augur and Ethereum are pretty awesome, and they're going to change the world.
-You encourage you to be a part of this.
+We encourage you to be a part of this.

 We use [ZenHub](https://zenhub.io) to organize our GitHub issues.
 Find an issue in the To Do column that looks good, comment on it to let us know you want to tackle it, and we'll help you get it done.